A Quick Guide on GBA Flashcarts

 SuperCard MiniSD The cheapest and worst option.
 Out of the box, this cart only supports microSD cards up to 2GB in size.
 ROMs require a lot of patching to be able to use them on this cart, even then some games will refuse to work.
 Saving on this cart is manual as you need to quick reset to the menu to save.
 However, it seems to be the only readily available cart to work in conjunction with TWiLight Menu++ on DS Phat/Lite for loading GBA games natively on those systems via Slot-1.
 You can find an archive of the firmware and ROM patcher for this cart here: https://archive.org/details/supercard-slot-2-series

 The SuperCard SDs being sold nowadays may use a flash chip with the id c2ba.
-They cannot be reflashed with the original updator/recovery tool from SuperCard, however, SCFW does support flashing these carts.
+They cannot be reflashed with the original updator/recovery tool from SuperCard, however, the flashing tools mentioned above all support writing to these carts.

 This cart costs anywhere between $10-20 USD.
 A purchase link has been provided but it may not be the cheapest listing out there: